carikuture/InviteSystem/README.md

 # InviteSystem
-A collab C++ Invite System for a School Contest
+A collaboration C++ Invite System project for a School Contest